 7) Cooling down represents the first step in the entire recovery after the workout

-8) Same as warm up cooling down has to have a specific segment that you should do straight after the workout and after that what you should not skip is static stretching
+8) Same as warm-ups cooling down has to have a specific segment that you should do straight after the workout and after that, what you should not skip is static stretching

-9) Increased blood flow after workout is the most important part of cooling down and you will achieve it by doing simple aerobic activities such as light runs from 3 to 5 mins
+9) Increased blood flow after a workout is the most important part of cooling down, and you will achieve it by doing simple aerobic activities such as light runs from 3 to 5 mins

-10) Stretching that last from 10 to 15 minutes in cooling down can be also mixed with massage
+10) Stretching that lasts from 10 to 15 minutes in cooling down can also be mixed with massage

-According to everything we have said so far warm up and cool down is necessary during the workouts.
-We hope that you will manage to find some useful informations in our post and use them during your next workout.
+According to everything we have said so far, warm-ups and cool-downs are necessary during the workouts.
+We hope you will manage to find some useful information in our post and use them during your next workout.